 To rehabilitate wildlife in Virginia, individuals and organizations must have a permit.
-Virginia Department of Game and Inland Fisheries (VDGIF) is the agency that issues state wildlife rehabilitation permits; federal permits (for rehabilitating birds) are obtained from the U.S. Fish and Wildlife Service.
+The Virginia Department of Wildlife Resources (DWR) is the agency that issues state wildlife rehabilitation permits; federal permits (for rehabilitating birds) are obtained from the U.S. Fish and Wildlife Service.

-The Wildlife Center also provides continuing-education training for wildlife rehabilitators through our annual two-day Call of the Wild conference, which is specifically designed for rehabilitators and other wildlife “first responders”.
-Each year more than 120 participants from across the United States attend the Call of the Wild conference.
+The Wildlife Center also provides continuing-education training for wildlife rehabilitators through our annual three-day Call of the Wild conference, which is specifically designed for rehabilitators and other wildlife “first responders”.
+Each year, nearly 400 participants from across the United States attend the Call of the Wild conference.

 All classes and workshops offered by The Wildlife Center, including online classes, meet the educational requirements of The Virginia Department of Wildlife Resources for obtaining and renewing wildlife rehabilitation permits.